 Buying a new car is a huge financial commitment, and a lot of different factors can affect your final budget.
 One of the first decisions you must make on your car buying journey is whether to shop for new or used vehicles.
-While truthfully there isn’t a huge difference between budgeting for a used car versus a new one, used cars do have a few unique benefits that can help stretch your budget to get your dream car.
+While truthfully there isn’t a huge difference between budgeting for a used car versus a new one, used cars in aukland do have a few unique benefits that can help stretch your budget to get your dream car.

 Used Cars are Budget Friendly

 Buying a used car is easier on the wallet, which can make higher-end vehicles more accessible.
 On average the upfront cost of a new car is $38,723.
 Comparatively, the average cost of a used vehicle is much lower at $23,643.
 One thing to be aware of when financing a used car is that depending on who you get your loan from, the interest rates might be higher.
 This is due to some increased risk factors depending on the car’s age, so for example a loan for a 10-year-old car might have a higher interest rate than a loan for a 2-year-old car.
 However, due to the decreased cost of a used car, the loan terms are often shorter, which means less time making payments.

 Another perk of the smaller price tag is that you don’t need to borrow as much.
 Smaller loan amounts are often less restrictive about credit score requirements.
 New car loans tend to have very strict credit score requirements to receive a good rate.
 Experian suggests having a credit score of 670 or higher to get approved by most lenders.
 Since smaller loans carry less risk, lenders are willing to accept applicants from a wider credit range.